sparameswaran/nsx-t-ci-pipeline/README.md

 # nsx-t-ci-pipeline

-Install Concourse and Pivotal PAS/PCF 2.1.x (also supported 2.0) with VMware NSX-T (Add-on) Tile for PCF.
+Install Concourse and Pivotal PKS v1.* and PAS/PCF 2.1.x (also supported 2.0) with VMware NSX-T (Add-on) Tile for PCF and PKS 1.x Tile with Ops Mgr 2.x.
-NOTE: The tool and scripts don't install the full VMware NSX-T or automate creation of NSX-T Routers or Logical switches.
+NOTE: The tool and scripts doesn't install the full VMware NSX-T or automate creation of NSX-T Routers or Logical switches.
 Check the [nsx-t-gen repo](https://github.com/sparameswaran/nsx-t-gen) for details on automated install of NSX-T v2.1.

 The tools in this repo only help in automating the install of [Concourse](http://concourse.ci/), followed by install of [Pivotal Ops Mr and PCF/PAS](https://network.pivotal.io) on [VMware NSX-T](https://docs.vmware.com/en/VMware-NSX-T/index.html) managed network infrastructure.
 The Pivotal Cloud Foundry or Application service (PAS) would use NSX-T for the CNI implementation, instead of the default Silk as CNI.

-Additional support has been added for installing PKS v1.0 Tile with Pivotal Ops Mgr.
+Additional support has been added for installing PKS v1.x Tile with Pivotal Ops Mgr.

 ![](docs/nsx-t-ci-pipeline.png)